marco-milanesi/PID-PIDA-GAtuning/README.md

 ## Explanation of the program
 > A simple explanation of the user interface of the programme and which parameters it calculates.

-- After launching the program, select the Benchsmark system you want to compensate and select the objective function that is used to evaluate fitness of each chromosome.
+- After launching the program, select the Benchsmark system you want to compensate and the GA calculates the objective function IAE.

-- The Program will display the step response of feedback system with PID and PIDA controller and the system you have selected.
+- The Program will display the reference tracking and disturbance rejection og the four controllers and the system you have selected.

 - The program will also export an Excel file in the same folder of the program with step informations such as Rise time, settling time, and other step-response characteristics.